 3. Pumpkin Ravioli with Sage Brown Butter

-- We use a simple fresh pasta recipe from Antonio Carluccio’s book, which you can find here (ignore the coloured pasta recipe at the bottom, just use the basic pasta recipe at the top).
+- We use a simple fresh egg pasta recipe from Antonio Carluccio, which you can also find here.

 - Then for the filling, it’s just a case of whizzing up chunks of soft, roasted pumpkin with a tsp of ground nutmeg, salt & pepper, an egg yolk and as much parmesan as you fancy (…can you tell I don’t really use measurements in my kitchen?
 Sorry!)